coltonlloyd/cobrame_supplement/README.txt

 This will block the reactions synthesizing all 1678 genes in iJL1678b one-by-one.
 It will then plug in .1 for mu and optimize for growth in glucose aerobic in silico media.
 If the solution is infeasible then the gene is considered essential and vice versa.
-This will output a file into the simulation_output directory.
+This will output a json file into the simulation_output directory.
 If the solver is not installed the output is already deposited in the output directory.